5 Setting Up VS Code and Your Python Development Environment

 - What VS Code is and why developers use it

-- Installing VS Code with Homebrew
+- Installing VS Code and Python 3.13 with Homebrew

 - Installing the Python extension for syntax highlighting and error detection